Wolfurr/ERPI/collections/_people/en/PhD/Marie-Gribouval.md

 ## Title of the thesis

-**MConception of a predictive system to evaluate the impact of a numerical device for the orientation of high school students.**
+**Conception of a predictive system to evaluate the impact of a numerical device for the orientation of high school students.**

 ## Abstract